 20. During World War 2, Dutch resistance leader Gerrit Kastein was captured, placed in an interrogation room and tied to a chair.
 Because he feared he would give up names under torture, while left alone he jumped through a closed second-floor window while still attached to the chair.

 Nintendo tried to buy the rights to the Harry Potter series from JK Rowling

-22. The Padmanabhaswamy Temple, which contains over $22 Billion in gold and jewels and is estimated to contain over $1 Trillion behind a mysterious sealed door
+22. The Padmanabhaswamy Temple, which contains over $22 billion in gold and jewels is estimated to contain over $1 Trillion behind a mysterious sealed door.

 23. Iceland's navy took on the UK, Germany, and Belgium in three "Cod Wars", and won all three times with only one death